keelyfowler/video-game-305/docs/ABTEST.md

   navigate between two distinct pages
 - Variant B (test): Single combined screen with a toggle button to switch between sign up and sign in fields

+## A/B Test: Profile Setup Prompted vs Skippable During Onboarding

+**A/B Test Name:** Profile Setup Prompted vs Skippable During Onboarding

+**User Story Number:** US4 (Golden Path)

+**Metrics:** Task Success — average number of reviews posted per active user

+**Hypothesis:** Users who skip profile setup during onboarding are less likely to complete the full golden path (signup → profile → review a game).
+Skipping profile creation creates a gap in the flow that makes it harder for users to feel set up and ready to post their first review.
+We hypothesize that prompting users to complete their profile during onboarding — even if they can still dismiss it — will increase the percentage of users who go on to post their first review.

+**Experiment:** We will split new users 50/50 — half will go through the current onboarding where profile setup can be fully skipped, half will see a prompted profile setup screen with a clear call to action that is dismissible but visible.
+Firebase Analytics will track `signup_complete`, `profile_complete`, and `review_posted` events per variant so we can measure how many users in each group complete the full golden path.

+**Variations:**
+- Variant A (control): Profile setup is fully skippable during onboarding
+- Variant B (test): Profile setup screen is shown with a clear CTA during onboarding, dismissible but not hidden